 Emily is a Ph.D. candidate at the University of Minnesota in the personality, individual differences and behavior genetics program area of psychology.

 Emily’s research focuses on exploring the genetic and cognitive causes of human intelligence in addition to its associated outcomes.
-Her current projects include an experimental study of the ...
+Her current projects include an experimental study of the association ...